dimaspandu/pokecat-hunt/README.md

 # Pokecat Hunt

-Pokecat Hunt is a real-time location-based game inspired by Pokémon Go but with cats.
+**Pokecat Hunt** is a real-time, location-based prototype game inspired by Pokémon Go — but with cats.
-Players can explore a map, discover wild Pokecats, and catch them before they disappear.
+Players explore a map, discover nearby wild Pokecats, and catch them before they disappear.

-This project is split into three main parts:
+This monorepo project is composed of several apps and services:

-- **Backend**: Express + Socket.IO server that spawns Pokecats and broadcasts them to clients.
+- **Backend**: Express + Socket.IO server that spawns Pokecats and handles real-time communication.
-- **Frontend**: React + Vite + Leaflet map that displays wild Pokecats and lets users catch them.
+- **Frontend**: React + Vite + Leaflet map client for catching Pokecats.
-- **Services**: Go + MongoDB service that stores and serves Pokecat data via REST API.
+- **Services**: Go + MongoDB service providing Pokecat data through a REST API.
+- **Storages**: Local file storage acting as an object bucket for serving Pokecat images.

 Pokecat Hunt is a small experimental project consisting of a backend (Express + Socket.IO),
 a frontend (React + Leaflet), and a Go service connected to MongoDB.